rookie-muzo/MicaFirefoxHome/README.md

 Tested working on Windows 11 25H2.

+Essentially just makes the new tab / "Firefox Home" page transparent, to make it completely clutter free disable everything under "Firefox Home content" in about:preferences#home.

 I sorta slopped this one together just for myself so don't expect many updates.

 ## Setup Instructions